Levan Saginashvili

-Levan Saginashvili (ლევან საგინაშვილი), nicknamed the Georgian Hulk, is a Georgian professional arm-wrestler who holds the World's number 1 ranking on the Right Hand.
-Winner of the World Armwrestling Championship seven times, the European arm-wrestling championship six times, the Vendetta Top 8 four times, and the current holder of the East vs West Super Heavyweight Championship, Saginashvili is widely regarded as the strongest arm-wrestler in history.
+Levan Saginashvili (ლევან საგინაშვილი), nicknamed the Georgian Hulk, is a Georgian professional arm-wrestler who was ranked number 1 in the world on the right hand, but announced at the East vs West 25 press conference that he is going to vacate his title.
+He is expecting to return in 2027.
+He was the winner of the World Armwrestling Championship seven times, the European arm-wrestling championship six times, the Vendetta Top 8 four times, and used to be the holder of the East vs West Super Heavyweight Championship, Levan Saginashvili is widely regarded as the strongest arm-wrestler in history.

 Career

-After winning the 2013 World Police and Fire Games arm-wrestling gold medal in Belfast, he was awarded the merit of first degree by the Ministry of Internal Affairs of Georgia.
+After winning the 2013 World Police and Fire Games arm-wrestling gold medal in Belfast, Saginashvili was awarded the merit of first degree by the Ministry of Internal Affairs of Georgia.

 In 2018 he won the EuroArm, World Arm-wrestling Championship, and Vendetta All Stars #50 in Rumia, Poland.

-Levan started arm-wrestling at the age of 20, after he was spotted working out at the gym.
-Swiftly after, he became the world champion.
-Only ever to be challenged by another Georgian champion Genadi Kvikvinia.
-In the modern supermatch format, he remains a level above the fierce competition.
+Saginashvili started arm-wrestling at the age of 20, after he was spotted working out at the gym.

-Levan is universally recognized as the strongest arm-wrestler in the history of the sport.
-He has never been pinned in a supermatch.
+Saginashvili is often viewed as the strongest arm-wrestler in the history of the sport, having never been pinned in a supermatch.

-On 20 April 2024, Saginashvili returned from a severe wrist injury to defeat Devon Larratt for the East vs West Super Heavyweight championship.
+On 20 April 2024, Saginashvili returned from a wrist injury to defeat rival arm-wrestler Devon Larratt for the East vs West Super Heavyweight championship.